stevensacks/react-smart-scroll/README.md

 ReactSmartScroll is a lightweight, high-performance, easy-to-use way to render long lists efficiently in React.
 It only renders the visible rows, with a few buffer rows above and below.

-ReactSmartScroll is un-opinionated, with minimum configuration.
+ReactSmartScroll is (mostly) un-opinionated, with minimum configuration.
 It has automatic support for variable height rows, even if they change height at runtime due to resizing, expanding, etc.

 ### Installation
 ```